paulnebel/paulnebel.github.io/_posts/2019-07-31-the-three-cs-for-startups.md

 After each question from the audience he simply repeated his initial query.

-What he was doing (very effecitvely) was to get us to think about *how much and what sort of information an investor needs before deciding to invest in your idea?*
+What he was doing (very effectively) was to get us to think about *how much and what sort of information an investor needs before deciding to invest in your idea?*

 His answer was simple and you've probably heard it before, but it bears repeating: